 Step 3: Authorize Teamup to post on Slack

 - After authorizing Teamup, you will be redirected back to the Preferences dialog.
-Now you need to focus on the options in the lower part, as described below in Step 4.

-Step 4: Select the sub-calendar(s) and type of notifications
+Step 4: Configure the calendar notifications

 - Choose which sub-calendars to include in the notifications: you can choose to receive notifications for changes on all sub-calendars, or on selected (one or more specific) sub-calendars.